puppetlabs/best-practices/migrating-to-cd4pe.md

 ## Summary

 This document outlines best practices for converting existing Git workflows to being CD4PE compatible.
-Since standard CD4PE workflows require that users have a `master` branch which contains a linear series of commits, some multi-branch workflows can be difficult reconcile to this way of working due to the fact that a single branch (`master`) needs to contain all commits in the repo in order for them to be deployable.
+Since standard CD4PE workflows require that users have a `main` branch which contains a linear series of commits, some multi-branch workflows can be difficult reconcile to this way of working due to the fact that a single branch (`main`) needs to contain all commits in the repo in order for them to be deployable.

 This document does not recommend what specific workflow should be used once CD4PE is in place, just how to get CD4PE implemented without causing changes in your environment.